Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </ul>

 # Compute Shader Based Unity PathTracer
-A passion projects that has been going on for awhile(about a year in unity, with my earliest version I can find being version 30(whereas I am now on version 271), which was made on 5-7-2021), finally at a place where I feel comfortable tentatively uploading it to Github for others to use
+A passion projects that has been going on for awhile(about a year in unity, with my earliest version I can find being version 30(whereas I am now on version 276), which was made on 5-7-2021), finally at a place where I feel comfortable uploading it to Github for others to use
 What is it?
 Its my attempt at a Real-Time pathtracer built from scratch in Unity using Compute Shaders
 ## Features: